 - an accurate and updated list of your medication – take this list with you when you see your doctor or other health professional.

-When you go home, tell your local doctor, pharmacist and any other health professional you deal with about any medication changes that were made in hospital.
+When you go home, tell your local doctor, pharmacist and any other health professionals you deal with about any medication changes that were made in hospital.

 Where to get help